veltzer/openbook/README.md

 What system do I need to participate?
 --------------------------------------
 A Linux system that you can install software on.
+Mac OSX is reported to work too if you know how to install the right stuff on it.
 Windows is not currently supported although well formed patches will be accepted.
+(disclaimer: the author hates Windows with a vengence so patches have to be ultra clean to be accepted)

 What do I need to know to participate?
 ---------------------------------------